 In the end, there wasn’t a single item I brought that I didn’t use and there wasn’t anything I wanted that I couldn’t get locally.
 That being said, there were a few things that I was really glad I had packed.
 Binder clips – I kid you not – came in handy more than we thought they would.
 We used them to hang laundry, secure open food items and clasp curtains together to keep the sun out.

-Read more tips on Everyday Items for Traveling!
+Check out more of my tips on Everyday Items for Traveling!

 Long Term Travel Essentials

 More than anything, I’m glad I packed comfortable clothes and great travel shoes.
 I ditched the advice of packing ‘travel’ clothes and instead packed jeans, old tees, slip on Skechers and my favorite Reef flip flops.
 And, I never tossed the zip up hoodie I was wearing the day we departed; it’s the comfiest thing I own!
 Finally, let’s face it, life is easier when you’re connected.
 We invested in a great portable travel Wifi device and absolutely love it!

 BE SURE TO READ MY ULTIMATE TRAVEL PACKING LIST THAT INCLUDES EVERY ITEM I PACK!

 Required Reading Before You Travel the World: Get all our best Packing Hacks in our complete guide to The Best Travel Hacks for Packing!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.